com-480-data-visualization/project-2024-okay-guys/README.md

 Key features of our site include:

 - **Interactive Map**: A dynamic global map detailing each Olympic city, linked to a "Performance by Country" analysis for in-depth insights.
-- **Performance Metrics**: Filters allow users to sift through data by Olympic year, sport, or event, displayed via intuitive graphs.
+- **Performance Metrics**: Filters allow users to shift through data by Olympic year, sport, or event, displayed via intuitive graphs.
 - **Historical Timeline**: An engaging timeline highlighting the pivotal moments in Olympic history.
 - **Athletic Evolution**: Visualizations reveal how the typical athlete profile has changed over the decades.
 - **Sporting Discipline**: An exploration of the evolving Olympic program.